aguynamedloren/rails-skip-javascript/README.md

 # React, Rails, and GraphQL

-A production-ready implementation with the following libraries and packages:
+A production-ready codebase with the following libraries and packages:

 * Rails 7
 * GraphQL (Apollo Client, GraphQL Codegen)